nus-cs2103-AY2122S1/tp/docs/UserGuide.md

   * `p/` prefix can be omitted from the command.
   * Otherwise, Avengers can supply the value `NA` to `p/` prefix.
 Note that it must be `NA` not `N.A` or `na`
 * If newly inputted students have `NAME` matching exactly (case-sensitive) with an already existing entry, the program will output a warning message and show the existing entry.\
-`This student already exists in the academy directory.`
+`This student already exists in the Academy Directory.`

 Examples:
 * `add n/Aaron Tan te/@sausage e/e0123456@u.nus.edu p/90312311`